Symbian9/qmapshack-doc-wiki/DeveloperCodeStructure.md

 #Code Structure

 On the QLandkarte the flat source tree became a problem with an increasing number of files.
-With MapRoom I started a complex source tree with folders.
+With QMapShack I started a complex source tree with folders.
 By that you can deflate folders of no interest in your IDE.
 I hope the code will be less intimidatory to new developers by that.

 If you add a new file use the little python script 'mkfile' in the source root.
 That gives you a skeleton with the GPL V3 header. *ui files are just created with designer.
 Take a bit of time to consider where to place new files.
 If in doubt discuss it with me.